spatialaudio/python-sounddevice/doc/installation.rst

 If you are using Windows, you can alternatively install one of the packages provided at https://www.lfd.uci.edu/~gohlke/pythonlibs/#sounddevice.
-The PortAudio_ library is included in the package and you can get the rest of the dependencies on the same page.
+The PortAudio_ library (with ASIO support) is included in the package and you can get the rest of the dependencies on the same page.

 Note that some of the aforementioned packages may be out-of-date.
 You can always get the newest ``sounddevice`` release from PyPI_